PardeepSB/ICT-project/README.md

 ## Components that don't work in the ICT implementation:

-	1. saving of Boolean values for status detection
+	1. Saving of Boolean values for status detection
 	2. Pause/Unpause Button

 1) The saving of Boolean values, such as status for a variety of sensors is not implemented